Tuesday, October 04, 2016

 DIY sensory swing made from a woven baby wrap, hung up in a doorway

-4. DIY Ball Swing (pictured below) - This swing is tricky to stay balance on, but it's super easy to put together for an quick afternoon swing.
+4. DIY Ball Swing (pictured below) - This swing is tricky to stay balanced on, but it's super easy to put together for an quick afternoon swing.
 Perfect for a little vestibular sensory input.

 DIY ball swing hanging up in a basement